 Ask for a Carer's Assessment

 In Croydon, Carer’s Assessments are commissioned (contracted out) by the council to a number of voluntary organisations.
 To ask for a Carer’s Assessment if you care for an adult in Croydon, contact Help for Carers on 020 8663 5664 or email firstname.lastname@example.org.
-Parents or carers of a disabled child or young person can receive a Carer's Assessment as part of an assessment of the child or young person from the Croydon Children with Disabilities Team on 020 8726 6400.
+Parents carers of a disabled child or young person can receive a Carer's Assessment from the Croydon 0-25 SEND Team on 020 8726 6400.
 The needs of parent carers should also be taken into consideration in any assessment of their child's needs.
 For an assessment of a carer aged under 18, please contact Young Carers Project on 020 8649 9339, option 2 or email email@example.com.

 Top tips to prepare for your Carer's Assessment

 Here are some top tips to help you prepare for your assessment:

 1. Keep a diary of the needs of the person you support, as well as your caring responsibilities.
 Try to include everything, no matter how small it may seem.

 2. Think about what you would like to achieve in your life.
 For example, you might want to pursue a hobby or return to work.